grmat/play-with/README.md

 # play-with

-A simple WebExtension to play back media in an external player.
+A simple WebExtension for Firefox to play back media in an external player.
+Listed on [addons.mozilla.org][AMO-play-with].

 ## Compatibilty